libriscv/libriscv/docs/VMCALL.md

 If you have some ideas on how to make vmcalls easier to do without requiring an exit function, please contact me or create an issue.

 An even smaller variant is making the handler for the `ebreak` instruction stop the machine.
-The `ebreak` instruction has a fixed system-call number which is defined by `SYSCALL_EBREAK_NR`.
+The `ebreak` instruction has a fixed system-call number which is defined by `RISCV_SYSCALL_EBREAK_NR`.
 An example implementation:
 ```
 fast_exit:
 	ebreak     # A0 should already have the exit value